SherylHYX/AUROC-vs-AUPRC/README.md

 A useful guide for choosing ML evaluation metrics can be found in the file how-to-choose-right-metric-for-evaluating-ml-model.ipynb.

+The main codes can be found from the file diabetes_Sheryl_20200117.ipynb.

 ### Random Guess Classifier Analysis

 The diabetes dataset has a total of 768 samples,  268 of which have positive labels, accounting for a percentage of around 35%.
 The dimension of the inputs is 8.